NCICCGPO/gdan-tmp-models/README.md

 Note that some methods have an additional model data file to run.
 These can be found at the publication page (see section Download Method Model Data)

-# Additional Info: General Platform Options
-There are five methods (SK Grid, AKLIMATE, CloudForst, JADBio, and SubSCOPE) and each ran tens to thousands of models.
-The top performing models of each method, for each of the 26 cancer cohorts have been made available, and include:

-1. Best `OVERALL` model - highest performing model
-2. Best `GEXP` only model - highest performing model using only gene expression features
-3. Best `CNVR` only model - highest performing model using only copy number features
-4. Best `MUTA` only model - highest performing model using only mutation features
-5. Best `METH` only model - highest performing model using only DNA methylation features
-6. Best `MIR` only model - highest performing model using only miRNA features

-Note: there are some exceptions, see section "Additional Info: Model Selection and Input Specifications" for details.

 # Additional Info: Model Selection and Input Specifications
 Each the file in `user-job-ymls/` is associated with the method and is automatically generated from `RUN_MODEL.sh`.